 It is Sunday morning, and you are scrambling to get your kids ready for church.
 Finally, everyone is seated and ready for worship to begin…on your couch.
 Surprisingly, no one is paying attention.
 How do you get your kids to focus for online worship??

 How to get your kids to take church at home seriously?
 We may be worshipping at home rather than physically with our church family for many reasons.
 Occasionally, snow days will cancel church services.

 Other times, we are traveling on vacation and want to still worship with our home church on Sunday morning.
 Perhaps sickness is what is keeping your family at home.
 Whatever the reason, we have to be intentional to help our children get spiritually ready for online church.

 Whatever reason keeps you from being physically at church, you have conquered the biggest first hurdle by making worship a priority.
 It is easy to take a vacation from church, but that choice has powerful negative effects.
 When you prioritize worshipping with other Christians, even when it is challenging to do so, you show your kids the immense value of worship!

 We know how powerful it is to keep ourselves and our children connected with other Christians to sing God’s praises and to hear teaching from His word.
 Are you then frustrated even more with the reality that your kids aren’t taking it seriously and aren’t paying attention?
 Yes, they squirm when you are at church, but not this bad!

 Discover 5 key strategies to get kids to focus for online worship.
-You can get your family on the same page for home worship.
-Welcome the Holy Spirit to fill your home with an atmosphere of worship.
+You can get your family on the same page for home worship!
+Prepare to welcome the Holy Spirit to fill your home with an atmosphere of worship.

-#1 Mom and Dad have to Both Commit to Family Worship Online
+#1 Mom and Dad have to Both Commit to Church Online